Cloudmore-com/variable-substitution/README.md

+This is a fork from (https://github.com/microsoft/variable-substitution)

+This can apply variable substitution <strong>NOT</strong> only on the applicationSettings, appSettings, connectionStrings and configSections elements of configuration files, but any.

 # GitHub Action for substituting variables in parameterized files

 With the Variable Substitution Action for GitHub, you can apply variable substitution to XML, JSON and YAML based configuration and parameter files.